-Ready to start a new adventure in China and get lost in the Chinese culture?
+Ready to start a new adventure in China and get lost in Chinese culture and beauty?

 It’s time to be charmed by the enchanting city of Xiamen, but before you pack your bags, read this article.

-Xiamen, the Modern Metropolis with a Homy Ambience
+Xiamen, the Modern Metropolis with a Homey Ambiance

 An island of beautiful landscapes, Xiamen enjoys a mild, pleasant subtropical climate featuring warm winter and cool summer.
 Historically known as “Amoy” in the English-speaking world, it is the gateway to southeast China and a hub of cultural exchanges between China and the rest of the world.

 The city is nicknamed the “Island of Egrets”, for it is said to have been inhabited by egrets in ancient times.
-Establishing harmonious relationship between humans and nature, Xiamen has been awarded a string of honors, including the “UN-Habitat Scroll of Honour” and “International Garden City” award.
+Establishing a harmonious relationship between humans and nature, Xiamen has been awarded a string of honors, including the “UN-Habitat Scroll of Honour” and “International Garden City” awards.